The following provides important academic information from the UNE Onward plan, organized for online reading. Download the UNE Onward plan (PDF).

 Clinical practica/internships continue to be coordinated and managed at the individual program level, as these experiences occur at different types of health care facilities (e.g., acute care hospitals, nursing homes, outpatient clinics) and different locations throughout Maine and the United States.
 The curriculum in all of UNE’s health sciences programs already includes content and skills training regarding the risks associated with being a health care provider and the protective measures to prevent transmission of infectious diseases (e.g., appropriate handwashing technique and the use of personal protective equipment) prior to these clinical experiences.
 Current information regarding the transmission of and protective measures to mitigate the spread of COVID-19 is included in this training.

-Other types of internships in non-healthcare environments are coordinated and managed by the new central advising office of the Student Advising Center, in collaboration with the specific internship and practicum coordination that occurs at the individual program level (e.g., the College of Arts and Sciences internship office for credit-bearing internships, the various Westbrook College of Health Professions programs for individual clinical rotations, etc.).
+Other types of internships in non-healthcare environments are coordinated and managed by the central advising office of the Student Advising Center, in collaboration with the specific internship and practicum coordination that occurs at the individual program level (e.g., the College of Arts and Sciences Internship Office for credit-bearing internships, the various Westbrook College of Health Professions programs for individual clinical rotations, etc.).
 The faculty and professional staff are responsible for ensuring that internship sites have the necessary health and safety measures in place before students are assigned to sites.

 For the time being, service-learning and volunteer activities shall continue remotely.
 When face-to-face experiences resume, the faculty and professional staff who oversee these experiences for UNE students will be responsible for ensuring the service-learning/volunteer site has in place the necessary protective measures before placing a student at that site for face-to-face activities.